-The Sociology Department offers students a Certificate of Completion in Race, Gender, and Multiculturalism.
+The sociology department offers students a Certificate of Completion in Race, Gender, and Multiculturalism.
 This 17-unit certificate allows students to specialize within a specific area of interest within the discipline.
 Each option focuses on an important sub-field of study and assists students as they prepare to enter a 4-year college, university or workplace.
 The Race, Gender, and Multiculturalism Certificate of Completion provides students with a basic understanding of social diversity.
 This certificate will benefit students entering the workforce or transferring to a 4-year college or university.
 Topics of diversity among various groups are discussed, as students acquire a solid understanding of multicultural issues.
 Employers are seeking employees with such training.
-In addition, transfer students pursuing a Sociology Major with a Race and Ethnicity or Multicultural Studies emphasis, will have a clear understanding of the concepts, findings, and debates found within this subfield of Sociology.
+In addition, transfer students pursuing a sociology major with a race and ethnicity or multicultural studies emphasis, will have a clear understanding of the concepts, findings, and debates found within this subfield of Sociology.

-Career Preparation Certificate: Sociology - Emphasis on Race, Gender and Multiculturalism
+Certificate of Completion: Sociology - Emphasis on Race, Gender and Multiculturalism

+•

 SOCI 101 Introduction to Sociology3.0

-SOCI 105 Multiculturalism in the United
+SOCI 105 Multiculturalism in the

-States
+United States3.0

-SOCI 106 Racial and Ethnic Relations
+SOCI 106 Racial and Ethnic Relations in United

-in U.S
+Sates Society3.0

-SOCI 200 Introduction to Women's
+SOCI 200 Introduction to Women's Studies .3.0

-Studies

 Plus five units from the following:

 SOCI 100 Chicano/a Culture

 SOCI 198 Special Topics in Sociology .1.0 - 3.0

-SOCI 203 Sociology of Work, Organizations,

-and Community

 SOCI 210 Sociology of Deviance, Crime and

 Social Control

 SOCI 233 Sociological Issues of Life and

-Longevity
+Longevity3.0

 Recommended Electives:

+SOCI 103 The Changing Family

 SOCI 230 Sociology of Sexualities